The FBI wrote MLK a letter.

 Driver hits the brakes.

 Pulls to the shoulder.
 Parks, unbuckles, then charges down the aisle.
-On a mission.
-He's getting ready to kick someone off.
-Stops at the rear and pounds on the toilet door.
+He's going to kick someone off.
+He pounds on the toilet door.

 ... no answer.